Fishing can be intense and competitive or calming and contemplative.

 The Virginia Department of Health issues fish consumption advisories.
 Visit that agency's website with advisories for Fairfax County waters.

-The Fairfax County Park Authority partners with the Virginia Department of Game and Inland Fisheries to recycle monofilament fishing line.
+The Fairfax County Park Authority partners with the Virginia Department of Wildlife Resources to recycle monofilament fishing line.
 Please use the line recycling bins at county parks.
 Monofilament line left outdoors can be deadly to wildlife.